Skip to main content

 Calling get methods

-The result of calling a get method from the TON HTTP API comes in stack format and may be deserialized one by one using readNumber()
+The result of calling a get method via the TON HTTP API is returned in a stack format, which can be deserialised step-by-step using functions like readNumber() or others, depending on the expected data type.

 Implementation